Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Related Work

 \subsection{Parallel algorithms}

-The parallel computation of Voronoi diagrams on GPUs has remained an active research focus.
-Given their duality, the parallel construction of Delaunay meshes on GPUs is likewise an area of ongoing interest~\cite{Cao2014-GPUDelaunay}.
-However, data synchronization between threads is required, resulting in limited parallelism for Delaunay mesh construction.
-In contrast, the JFA-based method~\cite{Rong2006-JFAVoronoi,Rong2011-JFACVT} processes a GPU texture by identifying the nearest site for each pixel, generating approximate Voronoi diagrams even when all pixels are correctly labeled.
-As mentioned above, parallel implementations of the \textit{k}NN-based method have been proposed~\cite{Han2017-GPURVD,Ray2018-MeshlessVoronoi,Liu2022-GPU3DVoronoi}.
-Specifically, the algorithm of Ray et al.~\cite{Ray2018-MeshlessVoronoi} works on regular domains, while those of Han et al.~\cite{Han2017-GPURVD} and Liu et al.~\cite{Liu2022-GPU3DVoronoi} are designed for surface meshes and tetrahedral meshes, respectively.
-To leverage the GPU architecture, these algorithms typically assign a fixed number of neighbors to each site.
-However, some cells may require additional neighbors to meet the security radius.
-This inherent constraint explains why \textit{k}NN-based algorithms cannot guarantee exact results.
-As an advantage, our parallelized implementation ensures exact results via the proposed novel generation of triangle/tetrahedron-cell intersection.
-In addition, for irregular domains, failure to identify all Voronoi cells intersecting with a triangle/tetrahedron can also introduce inaccuracies~\cite{Liu2022-GPU3DVoronoi}, which can be avoided by using a propagation approach~\cite{Han2017-GPURVD}.
+The parallel computation of Voronoi diagrams on GPUs and multi-cores CPUs has remained an active research focus.
+Given their duality, the parallel construction of Delaunay triangulations is likewise an area of ongoing interest (e.g., \cite{Cao2014-GPUDelaunay,Marot2019-ParallelDelaunay,Chen2012-ParallelDelaunay,Gao2025-GPUDelaunay3D}).
+Compared to traditional algorithms (e.g., \cite{Cao2014-GPUDelaunay,Marot2019-ParallelDelaunay}) that require data synchronization, the methods based on the local Delaunay lemma~\cite{Chen2012-ParallelDelaunay,Gao2025-GPUDelaunay3D} independently construct the one-ring neighboring Delaunay simplices for each site, thus enabling a higher degree of parallelism.
+Since the intersections of the given domain and Voronoi cells are central to computing Voronoi diagrams, we focus on parallel algorithms for directly generating clipped (or restricted) Voronoi cells.
+The JFA-based method~\cite{Rong2006-JFAVoronoi,Rong2011-JFACVT} processes a GPU texture by identifying the nearest site for each pixel, generating approximate Voronoi diagrams even when all pixels are correctly labeled.
+As mentioned above, parallel implementations of the \textit{k}NN-based method have been proposed~\cite{Ray2018-MeshlessVoronoi,Han2017-GPURVD,Liu2022-GPU3DVoronoi,Basselin2021-GPUknnRPD}.
+Specifically, the algorithm of Ray et al.~\cite{Ray2018-MeshlessVoronoi} works on simple domains, while those of Han et al.~\cite{Han2017-GPURVD} and Liu et al.~\cite{Liu2022-GPU3DVoronoi} are designed for surface meshes and tetrahedral meshes, respectively.
+To leverage the GPU architecture, these algorithms typically assign a fixed and sufficiently large number of neighbors to each site, imposing a high memory overhead on the GPU.
+To reduce memory usage, Basselin et al.~\cite{Basselin2021-GPUknnRPD} presented a multi-pass parallel scheme, starting with a small number of neighbors and increasing it iteratively for Voronoi cells that do not meet the security radius in subsequent passes.

+Our method can be easily extended to GPUs.
+The procedure for generating simplex-cell intersections is adapted to allow independent computation, thereby enabling a parallel algorithm that operates without inter-thread data synchronization on GPUs.
+Compared to the aforementioned \textit{k}NN-based implementations, our parallel algorithm not only uses less memory but also delivers faster results.